mavidser/SublimeInput/README.md

 `input_end` stores the end of the input comment block.

 The default schema can be found in Preferences: Package Settings > SublimeInput > Settings – Default

+The following schemas have been included by default:
+- C
+- C++
+- Python
+- Java

 ### Keyboard Shortcuts
 - *Ctrl + Alt + B* - Build/Run program